Lokesht17/Lokesht17/README.md

 As a student, learning is my top priority.
 Here's what I'm currently focusing on:

-- Learning Python,MYSQL, and Java at a basic level.
+- Learning Python and Java at a basic level.
 - Exploring the fundamentals of AI, Machine Learning, and Data Science.
 - Aspiring to become an AI/ML/Data Scientist in the future.